 3. Don’t make promises you don’t fulfill.
 When you offer but fail to deliver the “unbeatable,” for instance, you increase the odds your next email will beat a path directly into the Trash folder.

 How would you have improved this email’s “From” field and subject line?
 How would you make this service relevant to a time-pressed audience inclined to find reasons not to open email?
 Comment below.

 Get this blog by email.
-Sign up in the upper righthand corner.
+Sign up here.

 * My friend and former colleague Paul Muth once speculated the most clickable headline in the world would be “Someone You Know Has Died.”
 I’ve come over the years to believe that’d be trumped by “Someone You Know Has Died While Having Sex.”